 Jeff is a Rhode Island native and attended Northeastern University.
-He currently resides in Foxboro, MA with his wife Jennifer and his two daughters, Lucy & Lily, and his son Jeffrey Jr.
+He currently resides in Foxboro, MA with his wife Jennifer and his two daughters, Lucy & Lily, and his two sons, Jeffrey Jr. & Francis.

 Email Jeff Ouimette

 Lauren Perna, Director, Member Engagement

 Lauren joined MassBio in February of 2010.
 As the Director of Member Engagement, Lauren focuses on maintaining and developing member relationships.
 Prior to joining MassBio, Lauren managed logistics with a high-end office furniture company and before that was a Store Manager with Olympia Sports.
 Lauren is a graduate of Dedham High, and she holds a B.A. in both Communications and American Studies from Fordham University.
 Lauren currently resides in Norwood with her dog, Tessie.

 Jessica Roche, Director, Communications

 Jessica joined MassBio in September 2009.
 As the Director of Communications for MassBio and MassBioEd, Jessica works to develop and execute a strategic communications plan to increase the visibility of both MassBio and MassBioEd, their respective programs and services, member companies, stakeholders and the life sciences industry in general.
-Jessica holds a B.A. in English from Wheaton College (MA) with a concentration in media and cultural studies and a minor in education.
+Jessica holds a BA in English from Wheaton College (MA) with a concentration in media and cultural studies and a minor in education.
 She is currently pursuing her MBA at Boston University.

-Lea joined MassBio in July of 2012 as the Member Services Assistant.
+Lea joined MassBio in July of 2012.
 Her role includes working with the membership and events team and assisting with member outreach, committees, and other related projects.
 She graduated from the University of Rhode Island in 2012 with a degree in Marine and Coastal Policy.
 She is interested in policy and life sciences and is looking forward to developing her career in the biotech industry.